dbehnke/allstar-nexus/RESTED_XP_FIX.md

 - Tally runs at 1 hour: adds (1.0h × 1.5) = 1.5 hours (doesn't subtract the 0.75!)
 - Tally runs at 1.5 hours: adds (1.5h × 1.5) = 2.25 hours
 - Result: Massively inflated rested time

+### Bug 2: Idle Users Skipped
+The tally service only processed callsigns that had transmissions in the current window.
+Users who were completely idle (no recent activity) were never processed, so their rested XP never accumulated at all.

 ## Fix